sangfengchn/SuccessfulCognitionAging/README.md

 # SuccessfulCognitionAging
-Some scripts of this project.
+Some scripts of the project about successful cognition aging.